BitMEX/api-connectors/auto-generated/ruby/docs/UserApi.md

 opts = {
   otp_token: 'otp_token_example', # String | 2FA token.
 Required if 2FA is enabled on your account.
-  fee: 1.2 # Float | Network fee for Bitcoin withdrawals.
+  fee: 1.2, # Float | Network fee for Bitcoin withdrawals.
 If not specified, a default value will be calculated based on Bitcoin network conditions.
 You will have a chance to confirm this via email.
+  text: 'text_example' # String | Optional annotation, e.g. 'Transfer to home wallet'.
 }

 begin